-Juhan Kuus, the internationally renowned photographer of Estonian descent, was completely unknown in his country of ancestors, but thanks to an exhibition in Tallinn, the Estonian public is becoming aware of his works.
+Juhan Kuus, the internationally renowned photographer of Estonian descent, was completely unknown in his country of ancestors, but the Estonian public is now becoming aware of his works.

 Kuus (1953–2015) may have been one of the greatest photojournalists in South Africa, but his works are practically unknown in Estonia.
 Now an exhibition at the Adamson-Eric Museum in Tallinn aims to give Kuus and his legacy a worthy place in the cultural scene and in the cultural history of the country of his ancestors.